Black-Photon/message-boxes/CONTRIBUTING.md

 If you fix a bug, add a pull request explaining why you did what you did in comments or commit description

 Developing:
 I run using IntelliJ.
-Use TestClass for testing
+Use testFiles.TestClass for testing

 Formatting:
 To keep consistency, please use the following format in files: